pivotal-cf/docs-pks/bbr-backup-tkgi.hbs.md

 #### <a id='back-up-control-plane-check'></a> Validate the {{  vars.product }} Control Plane

-1. To confirm that your TKGI control plane is reachable and has a deployment that can be backed up, run the BBR pre-backup check command:
+1. To confirm that your {{ vars.product_short }} control plane is reachable and has a deployment that can be backed up, run the BBR pre-backup check command:

     ```
     BOSH_CLIENT_SECRET=BOSH-CLIENT-SECRET bbr deployment \